ubaldot/defrecs/README.md

 Periodic execution is performed through periodic tasks, whereas event-based execution is achieved by interrupts.

-To allow a bit of flexibility, the step function takes an argument to keep track of the component caller.
+To allow a bit of flexibility, the step functions take an argument to keep track of the component caller.
 This because when running in periodic more we may want the component to behave in a certain way, but when called from an interrupt "A" we may wish a slightly different behavior.

 Once you have connected all the components, it is time to schedule them.
+That is the topic of the next section.

+ That is the topic of the next section.

+Q: Among all the possible way of connecting blocks, is there any specific guidelines?
+YES!
+See below.

 ### Application setup
-This is where you shape your application, namely you decide how you want to schedule your components.
+Once you have connected your components, then you want to schedule them.
+That happens here since it is here where the tasks are defined.

-Each task has a list of component that will be executed.
+Each task has a list of component that will be executed and an execution period.
-But before that, the components must be first initialized, and this also happens here.
+But before starting to execute the components, they must be first initialized, and this also happens here.

 ## Operating system